Joao-Pedro-Cabral/PQClean-O2Issue/bug/README.md

 Each target performs the following steps:

 1. Compiles `bug.c`.
-2. Generates a disassembly of the compiled binary as `bug.disasm`.
+2. Generates a disassembly of the compiled binary as `bugO*.disasm`.
 3. Runs the program on gem5 using the `gem5_core.py` script.

 ## Example Usage